madreher/LammpsInputBuilder/README.md

 ### Unrolling the workflow into a Lammps script and data file

-Once a `WorkflowBuilder` is fully configured, its role is to produce and Lammps script and data file implementing the workflow provided by the user.
+Once a `WorkflowBuilder` is fully configured, its role is to produce the Lammps script and data file implementing the workflow provided by the user.

 #### Concept of Do and Undo